Introduction

 Authentication at a glance

-• OAuth 2.0 with OpenID Connect.
+• Use OAuth 2.0 with OpenID Connect

-• See the Authentication section for grant types, token fields, and examples.
+See Authentication for details and examples.

 Environments

-• Sandbox for development and integration testing.
+• For development and integration testing

-• Production for live traffic after certification.
+• For live traffic after certification

 API conventions

-• JSON request and response bodies.
+• JSON request and response bodies

-• ISO 8601 timestamps in UTC.
+• ISO 8601 timestamps in UTC

 Webhooks and events

-• Optional webhooks allow you to receive status changes without polling.
+• Optional webhooks allow you to receive status changes without polling

-• Event payloads follow a consistent envelope structure.
+• Event payloads follow a consistent envelope structure

 Production readiness checklist

-• Webhooks (if used) are registered, verified, and retried successfully.
+• Webhooks (if used)

-• Logging and monitoring include request IDs and event IDs.
+• Logging and monitoring include request IDs and event IDs

 Support